 Full or partial refunds will be automatically provided according to our refund policy, available on our terms and conditions of entry.

-With the exception of Guide Dogs of the Blind, dogs are not permitted to enter the racecourse.
+With the exception of Guide Dogs of the Blind and other Assistance Dogs, dogs are not permitted to enter the racecourse.
 In the interests of animal welfare, no dogs are permitted to be left in cars and we politely request that all dogs are left at home.

 At all meetings we ask you to ensure that no flash photography takes place near the horses.